IBM/integrity-enforcer/docs/README_SAMPLE_TEKTON_SIGNING_PIPELINE.md

 -  Setup a sample application Git repository using source code for the [sample application](../develop/signing-pipeline/sample-app).

-   Executing the example Tekton signing pipeline would require a sample application Git repository as an input parameter.
+   Executing the example Tekton signing pipeline would require a sample application stored in Git repository so that it could clone the resources.

    The following shows the content of a sample application which includes
     -  Dockerfile (to build a container image for the sample application)